nunit/docs/docs/articles/nunit/getting-started/installation.md

 If you want to run NUnit tests automated on a clean machine without any installations (e.g. TFS build agent) - and you're using Visual Studio 2012 or later, use this package.

-It's based on <https://github.com/nunit/docs/wiki/Visual-Studio-Test-Adapter> and provides a compiled NUnit3 Visual Studio Test Adapter.
+It's based on [the Visual Studio Test Adapter](xref:vstestadapterinstallation) and provides a compiled NUnit3 Visual Studio Test Adapter.

 ### Using NuGet NUnitLite Package